LBL-EESA/alquimia-dev/doc/api/APIv0_functions.rst

 Access to user selected geochemical data for output, i.e. pH, mineral SI, reaction rates.

-NOTE: as currently implemented in batch mode, this **MUST** be done after each reaction step call....
+NOTE: as currently implemented in batch mode, this **MUST** be done immediately after each reaction step call....

+:ref:`AlquimiaAuxiliaryOutputData` contains a series of arrays for different data types.
+If the driver does not want a particular set of data, it should set the array size to zero.
+The engine should use the value contained in aux_output to determine how much data to write.

 .. code-block:: none